 In the framework of the NextData Project - a national system for the retrieval, storage, access and diffusion of environmental and climate data from mountain and marine areas - the project Data-LTER-Mountain developed a distributed system of archives and access services to data and metadata collected in Long Term Ecological Research (LTER) sites located in mountain ecosystems in Italy.
-IREA worked to define standards to suitably describe and harmonize bio-ecological data and metadata; develope the system of mountain LTER sites' archives and access services to the results of research in mountainous ecosystems, in connection with the archives of NextData.
+IREA worked to define standards to suitably describe and harmonize bioecological data and metadata; develope the system of mountain LTER sites' archives and access posults of research in mountainous ecosystems in connection with the archives of NextData services to the results of research in mountainous ecosystems, in connection with the archives of NextData.